 Take a look for yourself.
 I’ll bet you have tons of examples in your own business and life where you had to get something done – fast – and killed it.

 The real trick is learning how to consciously and deliberately create this kind of focused momentum.
 First, we need to get intimate with our little old friend Mr. Parkinson and remember that work does expand to the time allotted.

 These next four steps take it from there.

 1. Outside Accountability.

-Most of us are way better at getting shit done for others vs. doing things for ourselves.
-If that’s true for you too, get all Jujutsu on yourself and use it to your advantage.
+Most of us are way better at getting things done for others vs. doing things for ourselves.
+If that’s true for you, use that insight to your advantage.
 Promise someone.
 Pay someone.
 Go public with an announcement.
 Put some kind of real accountability in place so you have to get it done.

 2. Clear Time Frames.

 Have a clear, specific time and date by which you must deliver the goods AND have a set amount of time to do the work.
 “In a few weeks” or “It’ll take a couple of hours” doesn’t cut the mustard.